Gnkgo/summaries/data-modelling-and-databases/Important.md

 **Nothing but the Key (Attribute)**

-- every non-key attribute is non-transively (directly) dependent on the candidate key.
+- every non-key attribute is non-transitively (directly) dependent on the candidate key.
 The columns can only be dependent on the key columns.
 ![Alt text](assets/third_normal_form.png)
 - arrow between teacher and teacher date of birth violates the 3NF rule.
 Both the teacher and teacher's date of birth are non-key attributes, so the dependency between them is not allowed